NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Use bridge to connect `BAT_GND` and `GND`.

+#### Powering the Quad Via FTDI

-It would also be nice if you could program and debug your microcontroller without a battery or with the battery jumper disconnected.
-To enable this, we will let the regulator also draw current from the FTDI or ISP headers.
+**This paragraph is new**  To allow you to program and debug your microcontroller without a battery or with the battery jumper disconnected, we will connect 3V3 to the power pin on the FTDI programming header (but not the SPI header).

+**This Part Of The Lab Is Removed** let the regulator also draw current from the FTDI or ISP headers.
 To enable this, connect the FTDI 3V3 pin, the ISP 5V pin, and the input of the regulator with a net called `VIN`.

 Connect `VBAT` to `VIN` via a diode oriented to let current flow the battery to `VIN` but not the other direction.
 This will protect the battery from the 5V that some FTDI and ISP programmers provide, while letting the battery drive the regulator when no programmer is attached.
+**END REMOVAL**

+THis means you should no longer incude the diode or have a net called `VIN`.  `VBAT` should connect to the vreg input and the vreg enable. `3V3` should connect to the power pins of the FTDI header (But not the SPI header).

 ### Breakout Headers